List of states and federal territories of Malaysia by GDP

-This is a list of Malaysian states and federal territories sorted by their gross domestic product.
+This is a list of Malaysian states and federal territories sorted by their gross domestic product (GDP).

-As of 3 November 2022 Malaysian Ringgit (symbol: RM, currency code: MYR) is equivalent to 0.211 United States dollar or 0.213 Euros.
+As of 3 November 2022, the Malaysian Ringgit (symbol: RM, currency code: MYR) is equivalent to 0.211 United States dollar or 0.213 Euros.

+In 2024, the three largest contributors to Malaysia's GDP are Selangor (25.9%), Kuala Lumpur (15.9%) and Johor (9.6%).
+GDP per capita also varied widely across the country, with Kuala Lumpur, Labuan, Penang and Sarawak classified as high-income economies as of 2022.

 Gross Domestic Product by state

 The following table is the list of the GDP of Malaysian states released by the Department of Statistics Malaysia.